 Tier 2 – Grant Requests from $10,001 up to and including $25,000

 Submission Deadlines: Grant applications are accepted for review monthly and are due by the 15th day of each month.

-Application Requirements: Grants between $10,000 and $25,000 require the on-line application form to be completed.
+Application Requirements: Grants from$10,001 up to and and including $25,000 require the on-line application form to be completed.
 An organisation may receive no more than one Tier 2 grant in a twelve month period (one year).

 Grant Decision Timeline: Grant applicants can expect to know within 4 weeks if their grant is either approved or requires further review.

 Tier 3 – Grant Requests over $25,000

 Submission Deadlines: In 2019, grant applications will be accepted for review three times a year: January 31, May 31 and September 30.
 The next grant application deadline is January 31, 2019.